Sunbury Amateur Regatta: Land events

 A lively atmosphere on the island includes stalls, children's entertainment, live music, tug of war competition and refreshments.

 Lights display

 The regattas have long been among the last regattas in the rowing year due accommodating its firework finale at sunset and procession of illuminated boats including old small merchant vessels with masts and luxury motor cruisers.

 History

 The regatta was inaugurated in 1877 with events for sweep-oar pairs, sculls (as racing shells), punts, canoes and swimming — for the first fifty years Sunbury hosted a parallel Tradesmen's or Town regatta for professional watermen.
 The original course was downstream from the very end of the Sunbury Reach beside Sunbury Lock.
 For some years at the end of the 19th century the regatta hosted the Thames Punting Club championships at that sport.

-The event is followed on the Sunday by the Edith Topsfield Junior Regatta (ages 7 to 16), which was founded in 1932 and former winners of this regatta have gone on to become Olympic medalists.
+The event is followed on the Sunday by the Edith Topsfield Junior Regatta, founded in 1932 for children aged 7 to 16.